Create a mdb_env

 stat()

-An integer vector with elements psize
+Value: An integer vector with elements

-(the size of a database page), depth
+(the size of a database page),depth

-(depth of the B-tree), brancb_pages
+(depth of the B-tree),brancb_pages

-(number of internal non-leaf) pages), leaf_pages
+(number of internal non-leaf) pages),leaf_pages

-(number of leaf pages), overflow_pages
+(number of leaf pages),overflow_pages

-(number of overflow pages) and entries
+(number of overflow pages) andentries

-Note: In lmdb.h this is mdb_env_stat()
+(number of data items).Note: In lmdb.h this is

 maxkeysize